xuyanshi/xuyanshi.github.io/_posts/2023/2023-03-26-leetcode-weekly-contest-338.md

 is_prime = [True] * MX
 for i in range(2, MX):
     if is_prime[i]:
-        P.append(i)  # this P is the same as primes in my solution, P = [0, 2, 3, ... , 997]
+        P.append(i)
         for j in range(i * i, MX, i):
             is_prime[j] = False
+# Now, P is the same as primes in my solution
+# P = [0, 2, 3, ... , 997]

 class Solution:
     def primeSubOperation(self, nums: List[int]) -> bool:
         pre = 0
         for x in nums:
             if x <= pre: return False
-        	# minus the biggest prime which is less than x-pre
+        	# minus the biggest prime which is less than x-pre by bisection
+            # bisect_left(a, x) locates the insertion point for x in a to maintain sorted order, i.e. binary search
             pre = x - P[bisect_left(P, x - pre) - 1]
         return True